 Darren Abernethy+1 415.655.1261Email

-Darren J. Abernethy is a data privacy attorney with more than a decade of experience, including in private practice in Washington, D.C. and as in-house counsel at startups and a leading privacy technology vendor.
-He advises clients on matters related to advertising technology, privacy and data governance, and FTC best practices.
+Darren J. Abernethy is a data privacy attorney with more than a decade of experience, including in AmLaw private practice in Washington, D.C. and as in-house counsel at startups and a leading privacy technology vendor.
+He advises clients on matters related to advertising technology, privacy, data breach management, and FTC best practices.

-Darren focuses on the California Consumer Privacy Act (CCPA), the European Union General Data Protection Regulation (GDPR)/ePrivacy, digital advertising, direct marketing, and product counseling.
+Darren’s concentrations include the California Consumer Privacy Act (CCPA), the European Union General Data Protection Regulation (GDPR)/ePrivacy, digital advertising, direct marketing, and IP-related transactional matters.

 Jonathan H. Becker+1 202.331.3115Email